Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 ### Option 2, Proxy API Implementation (synchronous)

 Call direct (forwarding) other API of FSM or ITS system without storing or creating objects at Cumulocity.
+The service implementation will contains the client for the external FSM/ITS and must also handle the connection details.

 ![Service Request Component Diagram](./docs/service-request-component-diagram-sync.png)